 As of December 31, 2014, we had a \$200.0 million secured revolving credit facility.
 As of December 31, 2014, we had outstanding borrowings of \$139.4 million under the Credit Facility and we could borrow an additional \$60.6 million under the Credit Facility.
 As of December 31, 2014, borrowings under the Credit Facility bore interest at a rate of 3.75% per annum.
 During November 2014, the Company issued \$85.0 million aggregate principal amount of its 4.25% Convertible Notes due 2019.
 If our operations do not generate sufficient cash from operations at levels currently anticipated, we may seek additional capital in the form of debt financing.
 Our current indebtedness includes, and any additional indebtedness we subsequently incur may have, a floating rate of interest.
-Higher interest rates could increase debt service requirements on our current floating rate indebtedness and on any floating rate indebtedness during periods of rising interest rates, we could be required to refinance our then-existing indebtedness on unfavorable terms or liquidate one or more of our assets to repay such indebtedness at times which may not permit realization of the maximum return on such assets and could result in a loss.
+Higher interest rates could increase debt service requirements on our current floating rate indebtedness and on any floating rate indebtedness we subsequently incur, and could reduce funds available for operations, future business opportunities or other purposes.
+If we need to repay existing indebtedness during periods of rising interest rates, we could be required to refinance our then-existing indebtedness on unfavorable terms or liquidate one or more of our assets to repay such indebtedness at times which may not permit realization of the maximum return on such assets and could result in a loss.
 The occurrence of either such event or both could materially and adversely affect our cash flows and results of operations.